dakujem/toru/readme.md

 and by reordering the parameters so that the input collection is consistently the first one.
 Still, composing multiple operations into one transformation is cumbersome, so the `IteraFn` factory was implemented to fix that.
 It worked well, but was still verbose for mundane tasks.
-To allow concise Lodash-style chained calls, the `Dash` class was designed.
+To allow concise fluent/chained calls (like with Lodash), the `Dash` class was designed.
 With it, it's possible to compose transformations neatly.